 Do I want everyone to experience the same hope and joy that I have found?
 Of course.

-Do I want people to walk into the Episcopal church and say, “Where’s this been all my life?!”
+Do I want people to walk into the Anglican church and say, “Where’s this been all my life?!”
 You betcha.

 I dislike even talking about “methods” when it comes to sharing something so important.
 I got lucky, though — talking about religion is literally part of my job, so every new person I meet gets to hear about it in some form when they ask what I do for a living.

-I will get heat for saying this, but I highly advise against arguing the Bible with anyone in order to convert them, unless you have a degree in biblical studies and fluent understanding of ancient Hebrew.
-These debates have their place, but consider the insanity of arguing with the group that literally wrote the Hebrew Scriptures, and telling them why they’re wrong.
+Discussions about the Bible, particularly the prophecies in the Old Testament, have their place.
+But consider the insanity of arguing with the group that literally wrote the Hebrew Scriptures, and telling them why they’re wrong.
 That just doesn’t end well.

 I’ve found personal stories to be the most effective way of sharing your faith.
-Your “testimony” is your own, therefore no one can refute it.
+Your testimony is your own; no one can refute it.
 But sharing your faith this way only works if you ask the other person to share their story as well.
-And only if you’re actually sincere about it — listening to someone else talk so you can find a space to insert some line of apologetics isn’t really listening, isn’t really loving.
+Listening to someone else talk so you can find a space to insert some line of apologetics isn’t really listening, isn’t really loving.

-My strong feelings on this have earned me some enemies in the Messianic Jewish denomination.
-But I’ll tell you this: the reason I am able to still have Jewish friends is because I don’t have any “approach” or “method” when it comes to evangelism.
+The reason I am able to still have Jewish friends today is because I don’t have any “approach” or “method” when it comes to evangelism.
 I’m just honest about what I believe, and what my journey has been like, if anyone asks (and because I’m a weird spiritual mutt, people always ask).
 I’ve also learned that it’s never my job to convert someone — only the Holy Spirit can do that.